ROCnReg: An R Package for Receiver Operating Characteristic Curve Inference with and without Covariate Information: Package presentation and illustration

 As can be seen, many arguments coincide with those of the function \code{pooledROC.dpm} (described in Section \ref{sec:pooledroc_ilu}).
 We thus focus here on those that are specific to \code{cROC.bnp}.
 The arguments \code{formula.h} and \code{formula.d} are \code{formula} objects specifying the model for the regression functions (see Equation \eqref{mu_ddp}) in, respectively, the nondiseased and diseased classes.
-They are similar to the formula used with the \code{glm} function, except that nonlinear functions (modelled by means of cubic B-splines) can be added using function \code{f} (an example will follow).
+They are similar to the formula used with the \code{glm} function, except that nonlinear functions (modelled by means of cubic B-splines) can be added using function \code{f} (an example will follow later in this section).
 Note that in both cases, the left-hand side of the formulas should include the name of the test/marker (in our case \code{bmi}).
-In our application, and for both groups, the model for the component's means includes, in addition to the linear effect of \code{age} and \code{gender}, the (linear) interaction between the two (i.e., \code{gender*age} $\equiv$ \code{gender + age + gender:age}).
-Through \code{newdata} the user can specify a new data frame containing the values of the covariates at which the covariate-specific ROC curve and AUC (and also pAUC and PDFs, if required) are to be computed.
-Finally, \code{prior.h} (the same holds for \code{prior.d}) is an (optional) list of values to replace the defaults returned by \code{priorcontrol.bnp} \begin{Schunk} \begin{Sinput} priorcontrol.bnp(m0 = NA, S0 = NA, nu = NA, Psi = NA, a = 2, b = NA, aalpha = 2, balpha = 2, L = 10) \end{Sinput} \end{Schunk} which allows setting the hyperparameters for the dependent Dirichlet process mixture of normals model (see Section \ref{sec:methods}).
+In our application, and for both groups, the model for the component's means includes, in addition to the linear effect of \code{age} and \code{gender}, the (linear) interaction between these two covariates (i.e., \code{gender*age} $\equiv$ \code{gender + age + gender:age}).
+Through the \code{newdata} argument the user can specify a new data frame containing the values of the covariates at which the covariate-specific ROC curve and AUC (and also pAUC and PDFs, if required) are to be computed.
+Finally, \code{prior.h} (the same holds for \code{prior.d}) is an (optional) list of values to replace the defaults returned by \code{priorcontrol.bnp} \begin{Schunk} \begin{Sinput} priorcontrol.bnp(m0 = NA, S0 = NA, nu = NA, Psi = NA, a = 2, b = NA, alpha = 1, L = 10) \end{Sinput} \end{Schunk} which allows setting the hyperparameters for the single-weights dependent Dirichlet process mixture of normals model (see Section \ref{sec:methods} and the manual accompanying the package for more details).
 In our example, we only modified the upper bound for the number of components in the mixture model (by default $L = 10$) and set it to $1$.
 With this configuration, the model for the covariate-specific ROC curve can be regarded as a Bayesian counterpart of the induced ROC approach proposed by \cite{Faraggi03} and we denote it as the Bayesian normal linear model (for the test outcomes).

 In this case, the \code{summary} of the fitted model provides the following information. \begin{Schunk} \begin{Sinput} R> summary(cROC_bp) \end{Sinput} \begin{Soutput} Call: [...]

 Approach: Conditional ROC curve - Bayesian nonparametric ----------------------------------------------------------